camfindlay/silverstripe-bootplate/README.md

 2. Enjoy

 ## License
+What?
+Don't be silly.
+But, honestly:
-- This mashup is free as in beer, with the following exceptions:
+- The mashup itself is free as in beer, but:
   - Twitter Bootstrap is subject to [its own license](http://www.apache.org/licenses/LICENSE-2.0).
   - HTML5 Boilerplate is subject to [its own license](https://github.com/h5bp/html5-boilerplate/blob/master/LICENSE.md).

 ## Thanks
 1. HTML5 Boilerplate